 Whole wheat flour is also rich in vitamins B-1, B-3, and B-5, along with riboflavin and folate.
 It also has more iron, calcium, protein, and other nutrients than white flour.
 When you are eating a low-calorie diet plan, it's important that the calories you're consuming are loaded with as many nutrients as possible.
 Since there isn't a calorie difference, choosing the nutrient-dense flour will add to your healthy diet rather than retract from it.

 Cooking With Whole Wheat Flour

 There are so many great options to use in a hearty breakfast, lunch, or dinner.
-For breakfast, you can make oatmeal, pancakes, and waffles with whole wheat flour.
+For breakfast, you can make oatmeal, pancakes, waffles, and muffins with whole wheat flour.
 For lunch, try making pizza at home using whole wheat flour.
 Everything else remains the same—white or red sauce, delicious crust, and topping combinations like pesto and artichokes, sausage and cheese, and eggplant with basil.
-For dinner, you can opt for a delicious spinach lasagna with three different melted cheeses.
+For dinner, you can opt for a delicious spinach lasagna with three different melted kinds of cheese.

 Like whole wheat flour, you can replace other common foods with healthier choices.
-For example, replacing whole-grain brown rice with white rice is a way to have a better fiber content, a lower glycemic index to manage blood sugar, and a significant amount of more nutrients like iron, zinc, and magnesium for a healthy heart.
+For example, using whole-grain brown rice instead of white rice is a way to have better fiber content, a lower glycemic index to manage blood sugar, and a significant amount of more nutrients like iron, zinc, and magnesium for a healthy heart.

 Adding fruits, vegetables, and legumes to your whole wheat or whole grain diet will also load you up with vitamins, nutrients, and good carbs.
 Avoid refined grains found in pretzels, hamburger buns, and other foods.
 Instead, find a way to hack it at home with a better substitute.